Welcome to today's edition of the Rush 24-7 podcast.

 Thanks so much.

-You're that's going to happen a year from August.
+That's going to happen a year from August.

-Uh, and the 20th anniversary.
+And the 20th anniversary.

-Uh, we might have to spread it out over.
+We might have to spread it out over.

 It may take three months to celebrate the 20th anniversary.

-And it's going to be a challenge to incorporate our retrospectives along with uh current events that we comment on because it's going to be an election year.
+And it's going to be a challenge to incorporate our retrospectives along with current events that we comment on because it's going to be an election year.

-So it's uh it's gonna be exciting.
+So it's going to be exciting.

-It'll be any number of uh things.
+It'll be any number of things.

 That's great.

-Well, I appreciate your calling, uh Mora.
+Well, I appreciate your calling, Maura.

 Thanks.